 Care Coordination Organized, information-driven patient care activities intended to facilitate the appropriate responses to a Member's healthcare needs across the continuum of care.
 Care Coordinator An individual within a provider organization who facilitates Care Coordination for patients.
 Care Coordinator Fee A fixed amount paid by a Blue Cross and/or Blue Shield Licensee to providers periodically for Care Coordination under a Value-Based Program.
 Claims Administrator The claims payor designated by the Employer to adjudicate claims and provide other services as mutually agreed.
 Blue Shield of California has been designated the Claims Administrator.
 Claims Administrator's Agreed Amount The amount agreed upon by the Claims Administrator and the provider or, if there is no agreement, the provider's billed charges.
 Claims Administrator's Reasonable Amount The amount determined by the Claims Administrator to be the fair value of the Services.
 In its discretion, the Claims Administrator may determine fair value based upon a variety of data or methods that the Claims Administrator determines to be appropriate based on the type of Service and the particular circumstances.
-The Claims Administrator's determination of fair value typically may include use of one or more of the following factors: (1) the amounts paid by the Claims Administrator to providers who have agreements with the Claims Administrator; (2) studies, surveys or third-party compilations of amounts charged by providers for the Services; or (3) amounts paid by governmental or private payors for the Services.
+The Claims Administrator's determination of fair value typically may include use of one or more of the following factors: (1) the amounts paid by the Claims Administrator to providers who have agreements with the Claims Administrator; (2) studies, surveys or third-party compilations of amounts charged by providers for the Services; (3) amounts paid by governmental or private payors for the Services; or (4) amounts dictated by federal law.
 In addition, if the Services were rendered outside of California, the Claims Administrator may determine fair value based upon the amounts paid by the local Blue Cross and/or Blue Shield plan for the Services.
 If the Claims Administrator has not made a determination of the fair value of the Services, then the Claims Administrator's Reasonable Amount will be the provider's billed charges.
 Coinsurance The percentage amount that a Member is required to pay for Covered Services after meeting any applicable Deductible.
 Continuous Nursing Services Nursing care provided on a continuous hourly basis, rather than intermittent home visits for Members enrolled in a Hospice Program.
 Continuous home care can be provided by a registered or licensed vocational nurse, but is only available for brief periods of crisis and only as necessary to maintain the terminally ill patient at home.
+Copayment The specific dollar amount that a Member is required to pay for Covered Services after meeting any applicable Deductible.
+Cost Share Any applicable Deductibles, Copayment, and Coinsurance.
+Covered Services (Benefits) Medically Necessary services and supplies you are entitled to receive pursuant to the Contract.
+Deductible The Calendar Year amount you must pay for specific Covered Services before the Claims Administrator pays for Covered Services pursuant to the Contract.
+Dependent Domestic Partner An individual who is personally related to the Participant by a domestic partnership that meets all the following requirements: • Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code;